Sedation dentistry might be right for you if you have:

 Most insurance companies will not cover sedation, as they consider it an elective service.
 However, we offer many flexible payment options to help.

-To ensure your health and safety, in most cases your dentist needs to perform an evaluation to determine what type of sedation is right for you, and to double check that you’re healthy enough to undergo the procedure.
+To ensure your health and safety, in most cases your dentist needs to perform an evaluation to determine what type of sedation is right for you and to double check that you’re healthy enough to undergo the procedure.
 We can generally offer Nitrous Oxide gas at your 1st visit.
 If you do choose another sedation option, chances are we’ll need to set up a follow-up visit for your treatment.
-After your initial visit, we’ll prescribe medicines for you to take on the day of your treatment.
 When you come in for your sedation appointment, you’ll need to be accompanied by a friend or family member who can escort you safely from our office.
 Because of these precautions, we will generally need to meet you for an initial examination and consultation before offering some kinds of sedation for your treatment.